western/http-up/README.md

 ## Basic auth

+> [!IMPORTANT]
+> It is recommend for work on public network interfaces

-every time when you start, you get a list of accounts
+every time when you start, you get a list of random accounts

 ```console
 npx http-up --basic .